-Guided by an accomplished editor (HBO, Netflix) learn how to maximize the energy and impact of action scenes
+Guided by accomplished film & TV series editor Luis Zerón (HBO, Netflix), learn how to maximize the energy and impact of action scenes.

 There are no available registration dates at this time.

-Cutting an action scene requires an editor to balance story, clarity, and energy.
-In this three hour session you will explore a methodology to address action scenes in the cutting room.
+Cutting an action scene requires an editor to balance the story, clarity, and energy.
+In this three-hour session, you will explore a methodology to address action scenes in the cutting room.
 Examine the characteristics of action as a genre and review examples of scenes edited by the instructor and other representative scenes of the genre.

 What we’ll cover: